 Itinerary: Monselice, Este, Rovolon

-The tour can start visiting Monselice, a very picturesque city with lots of beautiful attractions.
-Here visit Piazza Mazzini with Torre Civica (pic n°3), and do not forget Villa Duodo (pic n°4), located on a hill and dominated by Medieval walls.
+Your tour will start visiting Monselice, a very picturesque city with lots of beautiful attractions.
+You can visit Piazza Mazzini with Torre Civica (pic n°3), and do not forget Villa Duodo (pic n°4), located on a hill and dominated by Medieval walls.
 From here, the view embraces the whole southern part of the Euganean Hills.

 Westbound, stop at Este, a beautiful town with a famous fourteenth-century Castle (pic n°5) and a pleasant historic center where to have a relaxing walk.
-The tour then continues on towards Monte Lozzo, on which Castle of Valbona, surrounded by an olden-times aura, is located.
-You can also visit the famous vineyards of Rovolon (pic n°1), which produce some wonderful red wines and delicious Muscat wines.
+The tour then continues to Monte Lozzo, where you can visit Castle of Valbona surrounded by an olden-times aura.
+You can also visit the famous vineyards of Rovolon (pic n°1), which produce some excellent red wines and delicious Muscat wines.

-After reaching the north-eastern end of the hills, we suggest you pay a visit to the eleventh-century Abbey of Praglia, a real treasure dating back to the Renaissance period, and an important center of the Benedictine spirituality.
+After reaching the north-eastern end of the hills, we suggest you pay a visit to the eleventh-century Praglia Abbey, a real jewel dating back to the Renaissance period, and an important center of the Benedictine spirituality.

-South of it, you can get lost in the relaxing and dreamlike landscapes of the Euganean Hills, where all sense of time seem to be suspended.
+South of it, you can get lost in the relaxing and dreamlike landscapes of the Euganean Hills, where the whole sense of time seems to be suspended.
 In the small village of Luvigliano di Torreglia, you can admire a beautiful fifteenth-century villa, called Villa dei Vescovi.
 While driving the last stretch towards Padua, stop at Montegrotto Terme (pic n°6), famous throughout Europe for the great quality of its thermal spas and its wellness care.

-Thanks to several climate- and soil-related reasons, the Euganean Hills are home to a high number of plants, trees and flowers.
-Nevertheless, the 80% of the area is dedicated to agriculture.
+Thanks to several climates and soil-related reasons, the Euganean Hills are home to a high number of plants, trees, and flowers.
+Nevertheless, 80% of the area is dedicated to agriculture.
 Beekeeping is important, but the main products are wine and olive oil.